fu4303/portfolio-robkendal/posts/configuring-wordpress-as-a-headless-cms-with-next.js.md

 > This is hugely important as we can see the output of the queries, testing and tweaking them as we go, _before_ we have to blindly add them to our local dev instance.

-We'll also need once last plugin, [Advanced Custom Fields](https://www.advancedcustomfields.com/ 'WordPress Advanced Custom Fields (ACF) plugin') (ACF).
+We'll also need one last plugin, [Advanced Custom Fields](https://www.advancedcustomfields.com/ "WordPress Advanced Custom Fields (ACF) plugin") (ACF).
 This will allow us to add extra fields to our posts or pages to extend their content capabilities.

 ### Adding custom fields to posts